Jenny Bhatt: Anthologies

 Bhatt's story 'Return to India' was included in The Best American Mystery and Suspense 2021, selected by Alafair Burke and series editor, Steph Cha.
 In her introduction, Burke wrote: "In “Return to India”, Jenny Bhatt uses the structure of witness statements to build a tightly woven mystery, while effortlessly balancing a broad cast of diverse characters and voices as they collectively narrate the painful series of facts leading to a crime of violence."

 In 2023, the crime/noir forward anthology, The Dark Waves of Winter, edited by David M. Olsen, included a short story by Bhatt titled 'Lili's Song'.
 IndieReader called the anthology "a first-rate anthology for literary short story fans with consistently excellent writing throughout."
+This story also received a "Distinguished Mention" in The Best American Mystery and Suspense 2024, selected by S. A. Cosby and series editor, Steph Cha.

+Also in 2023, Bhatt's short story, 'The Weight of His Bones' was included in South to South: Writing South Asia in the American South, an anthology edited by Khem K. Aryal.